 Governance: With all its flaws, governance in DeFi remains to be one of the main differentiators between DeFi and TradFi as it contributes to the alignment of the project and the community (and the users of the application occasionally) Token holders can play an active role in changing service parameters, deciding where the treasury funds should be allocated, coming up with expansion strategies, and determining changes in other vital parts of the application.
 This alignment and empowerment of the stakeholder are limited in TradFi.

-One of the first few things you can do with your on-chain funds is to use them for acquiring other digital assets or more sophisticated financial instruments like perpetual futures contracts and options.
+One of the first few things you can do with your on-chain funds is to swap them for other digital assets or more sophisticated financial instruments like perpetual futures contracts and options.

 While centralized exchanges like Binance and Coinbase only allow users to trade in a permissioned and custodial manner, a decentralized exchange (DEX) provides peer-to-peer trading services without a centralized clearing mechanism or external custody of funds.
 Users are able to trade on the existing markets permissionlessly, or alternatively, freely create new markets for their desired assets and make them accessible to everyone.

 The main technical difference between a DEX and a centralized exchange is the design choice for the matching mechanism and how they manage liquidity.
-The most popular DEXs for spot trading adopt automated market makers (AMMs) with different models (i.e. PMM, CPMM, TWAMM, etc.,) where both sellers and buyers trade against a pool of liquidity.
-Uniswap and Sushiswap on Ethereum, Pancakeswap on Binance Smart Chain, Trader Joe on Avalanche, Quickswap on Polygon, basically almost every major spot DEX (with Serum as an exception) is based on a version of AMM —which is convenient since they are all essentially based on Uniswap’s smart contracts.
+The most popular DEXes for spot trading adopt automated market makers (AMMs) with different models (i.e. PMM, CPMM, TWAMM, etc.) where both sellers and buyers trade against a pool of liquidity.
+Uniswap and Sushiswap on Ethereum, Pancakeswap on Binance Smart Chain, Trader Joe on Avalanche, Quickswap on Polygon, many spot DEXes that exist today operate on the concept of an AMM — with a number of them being forks of Uniswap.

-The first iterations for DEXs mainly focused on providing spot trading services.
+The first iterations for DEXes mainly focused on providing spot trading services.
 However, as the industry matured, more sophisticated financial instruments started to join the space.
-Then we witnessed the proliferation of DEXs like dYdX and Perp Protocol with CLOBs for perpetual contracts.
-The potential use cases for DEXs expanded further with the adoption of Opensea as a trading venue for NFTs, trading of more niche financial instruments (e.g. yields) with protocols like Pendle Finance, and even experimentation with AMMs for NFT trading with Sudoswap.
+Then we witnessed the proliferation of more sophisticated DEXes like dYdX, GMX with CLOBs for perpetual contracts.
+The potential use cases for DEXes expanded further with the adoption of SudoSwap as a trading venue for NFTs and trading of more niche financial instruments (e.g. yields) with protocols like Pendle Finance.

-DEXs are the backbone of on-chain activities involving any kind of tangible value transfer.
-They help the industry function in efficient markets by allowing the continuous reevaluation of digital assets.
+DEXes are the backbone of on-chain activities involving any kind of tangible value transfer.
+They help the industry function in efficient markets by allowing the continuous re-evaluation of digital assets.

-Another service widely provided by traditional financial institutions is loaning.
+Another service widely provided by traditional financial institutions is lending and borrowing.
 DeFi applications like Aave, Compound, and Maker focus on connecting users who seek funds (borrowers) with others who want to bring productivity to their idle capital (lenders).
 They achieve that by allowing lenders to generate revenue on their digital assets and borrowers to access liquidity without selling their holdings.